 1) Have a Bachelor's degree from an accredited University, with a 3.0 or better GPA (with a B minimum in sciences);

-2) Be either credentialed as a Registered Dietitian Nutritionist (RDN) by the Commission on Dietetic Registration (CDR), or provide transcript evidence of pre-requisite college level science courses (General Biology, Chemistry (with laboratory), Organic Chemistry (with laboratory), Biochemistry, Anatomy, Human Physiology, Genetics (recommended), Microbiology (recommended), and Statistics (recommended).
+2) Be either credentialed as a Registered Dietitian Nutritionist (RDN) by the Commission on Dietetic Registration (CDR), or provide transcript evidence of pre-requisite college level science courses: Biochemistry, Anatomy and Physiology, or Human Physiology, Microbiology (recommended), and Statistics (recommended).

-Saybrook’s Integrative and Functional Nutrition degree program requires 50 credits, and includes five in-person residential conferences, and one 3-credit elective.
+Saybrook’s Integrative and Functional Nutrition degree program requires 48 credits, and includes three in-person residential conferences, and one 3-credit elective.
 No thesis or project is required.
 With the exception of the residential conferences, coursework is conducted in an online learning environment.
 The expected length of this program is 21 months with no summer break.
 Note: this degree program does not lead to eligibility to sit for the registration exam for dietitian nutritionists (the Registered Dietitian Nutritionist (RDN) credential).

 Master of Science (MS) in Integrative and Functional Nutrition Curriculum